-Our State and Local Tax (SALT) Group provides litigation, planning, transactional, regulatory and legislative services to business taxpayers, associations and individuals on all state and local tax issues and economic development incentives.
-Our New England-based SALT team assists local and multistate clients with Maine, New Hampshire and Massachusetts tax issues, but also advises multistate businesses on state tax nexus, apportionment, and planning issues with respect to sales and operations in other states.
+Our State and Local Tax (SALT) lawyers provide litigation, planning, transactional, regulatory and legislative services to business taxpayers, associations and individuals on all state and local tax issues and economic development incentives.
+Our New England-based SALT lawyers assist local and multistate clients with Maine, Massachusetts, New Hampshire, and Rhode Island tax issues, but also advises multistate businesses on state tax nexus, apportionment, and planning issues with respect to sales and operations in other states.

 In addition to the areas of expertise listed below, our SALT attorneys handle a myriad of other issues such as insurance premiums taxes, hospital taxes, tree growth taxes, residency issues for individuals and trusts, and unclaimed property issues.